choderalab/yank/devtools/README.md

 - [ ] Do the steps for All Upates
 - [ ] Create a new release on GitHub, reference the tag and copy the changes in `docs/changelog.rst`
 - [ ] Update the `omnia-md/conda-recipies` repo by creating a new PR with updated versions
+  * Be sure to pin dependencies to fixed version

 Checklist for Minor Revisions (YANK X.Y.Z+1)
 --------------------------------------------
 - [ ] Update `setup.py` with the correct Z version number in X.Y.Z
 - [ ] In `setup.py`, set `ISRELEASED` to `False`
 - [ ] Do all the steps for All Updates

-- If this is a critical bugfix (i.e. YANK X.Y.0 is broken and/or flat out wrong without the fix):
+  * If this is a critical bugfix (i.e. YANK X.Y.0 is broken and/or flat out wrong without the fix):
 - [ ] Update `docs/changelog.rst`
 - [ ] Update the released version on the site to this version, adjusting the tag and note that this is a critical bugfix which corrects the X.Y release
 - [ ] Update the `omnia-md/conda-recipies` repo to point at the corrected version